FIND RN to BSN PROGRAMS

 View Ranking Methodology

-Latest on Kentucky’s Push for 80 Percent BSN by 2020
+Latest on Kentucky’s Push for 80 Percent BSN

 In response to the Institute of Medicine’s challenge to have at least 80% of all working RNs in Kentucky educated at the BSN level, the state has made great strides.
 Per the Kentucky Board of Nursing’s licensure reports